Undergraduate Academic Residency Requirements

 Cornerstone Course Requirement

 All undergraduate students are required to take the Cornerstone course, at Charter Oak State College.
 Students must take this three-credit foundational course during their first term as a matriculated student at Charter Oak State College.
 If a student has not taken English Composition 1, then it will be required in the first term and the Cornerstone Seminar in the subsequent one.
+If a student has taken English Composition 1, but not English Composition 2, the student must successfully complete IDS 101 in the first term before taking English Composition 2.

 Students must complete the Cornerstone Seminar with a grade of C or higher.
 Failure to achieve a grade of C puts the student automatically on academic hold.